Aurubis: History

-Origins and development up to the World War I
+Origins and development up to World War I

 The historical roots of Aurubis go back to 1770.
 The predecessor of Aurubis initially smelted coins and precious metal alloys.
 After the occupation of the then precious metal trading center Amsterdam in 1795, the company benefited from the tense situation on the precious metal market before it was also blocked by French occupiers due to the occupation of Hamburg in 1806.

 From around 1830, Hamburg shipowners began to bring copper ore back from North and South America on the return voyages of their emigrant ships, creating a lucrative market.
 Over time, production shifted to the smelting of ores.

 After the great fire of Hamburg (1842), demand for metals rose again, especially for copper as a non-combustible building material, for example for roofs.
 In 1846, Joh.
 Ces.
 Godeffroy & Sohn acquired a stake in Beit, Marcus und Salomon, Gold- und Silberscheider, the forerunner of Aurubis.
 The joint company was called Elbkupferwerk.
 An economic upswing led to the founding of Elbhütten-Affinier- und Handelsgesellschaft in 1856, whereby the Elbkupferwerk and Beit's main plant were merged.
 Around 1860, the new company accounted for more than 50% of total German copper production with around 3000 tons per year.
 From 1857 to 1864/1865, due to collapsing demand, falling metal prices and declining ore returns, the plant's activities were first successively curtailed and finally shut down completely.
 Together with Norddeutsche Bank, a consortium led by Ferdinand Beit founded Norddeutsche Affinerie AG on April 28, 1866 and took over the now closed Beit's maint plant.
 Norddeutsche Bank was the main shareholder of the new company with 75% of the shares.